espressif2022/esp_emote_assets/README.md

 ### Boot Animation Files

-Boot animation files should be placed in the `boot/` directory with naming convention:
+Boot animation files should be placed in the `boot/` directory.
+Current files:
-- `boot_animation_360_360.eaf` - Boot animation for 360x360 resolution
+- `anim_360_360.eaf` - Boot animation for 360x360 resolution

-- `boot_animation_320_240.eaf` - Boot animation for 320x240 resolution
+The build script supports automatic file discovery with extensions: `.eaf`.

 ## Path Configuration